Esri/workflowmanager-viewer-js/README.md

 * Easily configurable to meet custom business needs and requirements - no programming skills required to deploy.

 ###Versions
 The current version of the Workflow Manager JavaScript viewer is compatible with [ArcGIS JavaScript 3.19 API](https://developers.arcgis.com/javascript/3/) and [Workflow Manager Server](https://server.arcgis.com/en/workflow-manager/) 10.5 and 10.4.

+The [ArcGIS JavaScript 4.3 API](https://developers.arcgis.com/javascript/) version of this viewer can be found on the [4master branch](https://github.com/Esri/workflowmanager-viewer-js/tree/4master) of this repository.
+In version 4.3, the [Workflow Manager JavaScript API](https://developers.arcgis.com/javascript/latest/guide/get-started-workflows/index.html) has been integrated with the ArcGIS JavaScript API.

 The 10.4 Language Pack version of this viewer can be found on the [10.4 LP branch](https://github.com/Esri/workflowmanager-viewer-js/tree/10.4_LP) of this repository.